Fox News Host Tells Viewers Trump Is Wrong: ‘China Isn’t Paying These Tariffs. You Are.’

 While taking questions on the White House lawn Friday afternoon, the president insisted Americans farmers are fully behind his trade war and support his latest tariffs on $300 billion worth of goods from China.

 “Remember this, our country is taking in billions and billions of dollars from China,” Trump exclaimed.
 “We never took in ten cents from China.
-Out of that many billions of dollars, we’re talking a part of it and giving it to the farmers because they’ve been targeted by China.
-The farmer, they come out totally whole.”
+Out of that many billions of dollars, we’re taking a part of it and giving it to the farmers because they’ve been targeted by China.
+The farmers, they come out totally whole.”

 Right away, Cavuto cut away from the president’s impromptu press gaggle to point out that, once again, Trump was not telling the truth when it came to who pays for tariffs.